 Since beginning his teaching career, Mr. Schuman’s success has been completely unique in the opera world.
 His operatic students are not only major stars in the great opera houses around the world, but they have won an unprecedented number of international vocal competitions and awards.
 For four years in a row, his students were honored with the Richard Tucker Award, America’s most prestigious award for opera singers.
 Three of his students were also consecutively bestowed the Beverly Sills Award.

-Over the years, Mr. Schuman has also maintained his work with non-classical singers, where his students have included some of the biggest stars from the Broadway, film, TV and popular music worlds and have included numerous Tony, Grammy and Emmy award winners and Academy Award nominees.
+Over the years, Mr. Schuman has also maintained his work with non-classical singers, where his students have included some of the biggest stars from the Broadway, film, TV and popular music worlds and have included numerous Tony, Grammy, Emmy and Academy Award winners.

 Mr. Schuman has been associated with the Metropolitan Opera Young Artist Program, the Curtis Institute of Music and was personally invited by Placido Domingo to be one of the inaugural teachers at the Washington Opera Young Artist Program.
 Since 1989, Mr. Schuman has been on the faculty of the Academy of Vocal Arts in Philadelphia, where he has exclusively based his academic career.
 In 2018, Mr. Schuman joined the vocal faculty of the Music Academy of the West.